 - The device is heated up even with little exertion.

 These are the most commonly used transceivers by the Hams from all levels.

 - They can be used in all kinds of installations i.e. in the vehicle, in a home station or as a handheld device.

-- They provide you with better opportunity to install the entire system, especially the antenna, most ideally with proper access to the power source.
+- They provide you with a better opportunity to install the entire system, especially the antenna, most ideally with proper access to the power source.